pieeg-club/ardEEG/README.md

 # ardEEG (In progress, just I need a little time )
+# who want to contribute to open-source software, please let me know, do it together
 Shield ardEEG for Arduino UNO R4 for measure EEG, EMG, and ECG bio-signals

 # ardEEG shield for Arduino UNO R4 to measure EEG, EMG, and ECG bio-signals.